NightscoutFoundation/dataxfer/README.md

 #### 3. Configure Local Environment Variables

-Download this repository and then copy the enviornment variable file using `cp env.example .env`
+Download the repository and then copy the enviornment variable file using `cp env.example .env`

-Open the `.env` file and replace `CLIENT_ID` and `CLIENT_SECRET` with your project's IDs found in match your app.
+Open the `.env` file and replace `CLIENT_ID` and `CLIENT_SECRET` with your project's matching ID and SECRET.

 #### 4. Setup Local Virtual Environment

-Type `virtualenv venv` to create a new virtual environment file.
+Use `virtualenv venv` to create a new virtual environment file.

 Enter the virtual environment with `source venv/bin/activate`.

 Install the requirements using `pip install -r requirements.txt`.

-Migrate the data using `python manage.py migrate`.
+Finally run `python manage.py migrate`.

 #### 5. Start Local Server